This article provides an overview of the different types of Rainbow Office Phone app contacts.

 Finally, app users can choose to share their status.
 Like presence, your status can inform other users in your company of your availability.
 For example, if you’re on vacation, you can set your status to On vacation so people know that you may not respond immediately if they contact you.

-This article provides information about Rainbow Office's Park Locations feature.
+This article provides information about the new EU Essentials offering of Rainbow Office.

-This article provides the steps on how to configure your caller ID settings in the Rainbow Office online account.
+This article provides instructions on how admins and users can configure the Call Flip settings on the Rainbow Office online account.